Flightradar24 APIflightradar24.com ↗

 "stats": "object with total and count breakdowns by category (airport, operator, live, schedule, aircraft)",

-"results": "array of search result objects with id, label, detail, type, and match fields"
+"results": "array of search result objects with id, label, detail, type, match, and optionally name fields"

 },